🆙

 • Look for your answers here first.

-• When you've discovered answers, record them — in public, .
+• When you've discovered answers, record them — in public, if you can.

 • Look here next.

 • When you've discovered answers to record, put them in lightward.guide if you can, or in one of these specific places if not.
-(Or, .)
+(Or, save your game in another way.)

 • If the answers weren't in any of the places listed above, look for your answers here.